 Cartridge filters and DE filters are very similar in terms of their mechanics.
 But, a cartridge filter doesn’t use DE.

 DE filters use Diatomaceous Earth to coat the grids within the tank and filter the water.
-DE is a natural, fine powder made up of fossilized skeletons of tiny organisms called diatoms.
+DE is a natural, fine powder composed of fossilized skeletons of tiny organisms called diatoms.
 DE particles are very porous because of the hollow nature of those structures.
 They are pretty well-suited for filtering water.

 A DE filter has a set of grids inside the tank, held in place by a top and bottom manifold, pressure plates, and a gasket.
-The grids have fingers that need to be coated with DE for them to filter the water properly.
+The grids have fingers that need to be coated with DE to filter the water properly.
 Once coated, dirty water is forced through the DE-coated grids, trapping debris.
 When the DE has been filled with fine debris, it’s time to backwash, just like a sand filter.

 Again, cartridge filters also get dirty and need to be cleaned.
 You need to wash them by opening the tank.
 But, you don’t need to mess around with the chalky white mess that is DE.